nezed/mancala/README.md

 ### CI/CD

-Github Actions is used to test and publish application image.
+GitHub Actions is used to test and publish application image.

 See:
 - [Actions](https://github.com/nezed/mancala/actions)